Earning money from renewable energy with the Smart Export Guarantee

 exactly what you export.

-In addition, the Government will leave energy suppliers free to decide on their own prices for the tariffs provided to residents which encourages energy companies obligated by the scheme to offer competitive pricing that ultimately benefits the homeowner as they will be able to shop around for the best deals.
+In addition, the Government allows energy suppliers free to decide on their own prices for the tariffs provided to residents which encourages energy companies obligated by the scheme to offer competitive pricing that ultimately benefits the homeowner as they will be able to shop around for the best deals.

 How to receive payments for renewable energy